BraidenPsiuk/three-editor-scripts/README.md

 # three-editor-scripts
-A collection of small, simple scripts for the [Three.js editor](https://threejs.org/editor) Read this README to see what each script does and what it attaches to.
+A collection of small, simple scripts for the [Three.js editor](https://threejs.org/editor) Read this README to see what each script does and what you can attach it to.

 - gltf-material-opacity-animate.js
   - Attach to: THREE.Object3D